camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

 The major changes are:

-- Create and maintain new, additional secrets for the Zeebe REST API.
+- Create and maintain new, additional secrets for the Camunda 8 API.
 - Call dedicated endpoints on separate components (Zeebe vs. Tasklist) for all state modifications on tasks for the respective task types.
 - Manage new request/response objects.